 Unless you purchase organic cucumbers from the grocery store or grow them in your garden, there is a good chance that there will be pesticides on the skin of the cucumber, so it’s important to wash them well before serving them to your pet.
 Soaking them for at least 20 minutes in cool water with a few tablespoons of baking soda can help remove the dangerous chemicals before you serve the cucumber to your rat.

-Cucumbers do not contain a lot of nutrients, but it does provide vitamin K and a small amount of vitamin C. It also provides potassium and manganese, as well as antioxidants that can help boost your pet’s immune system and help it fight off disease.
+Cucumbers do not contain a lot of nutrients, but it does provide vitamins A, K, and a small amount of vitamin C. It also provides potassium, phosphorus, and manganese, as well as antioxidants that can help boost your pet’s immune system and help it fight off disease.